An Extraordinary Journey

 Headed by founder John Counsell, who fought and was injured at Dieppe, we partnered with medical leaders in SCI and the newly established Department of Veteran Affairs to establish Lyndhurst Lodge, a community-based rehab centre located on Lyndhurst Avenue in Toronto.
 (Read a summary of the role founder Al Jousse played in the establishment of Lyndhurst.)
 Counsell then brought the first folding, self-propelled wheelchair to Canada causing a revolution in mobility.
 (In fact he ordered 150 chairs from California-based Everest & Jennings and, thanks to Board member Conn Smythe, stored them in Maple Leaf Gardens in Toronto.)

 Other founders who worked with John Counsell, Al Jousse and Conn Smythe were Ken Langford, Andy Clark and LM Wood.
-(We’ve honoured our founders in a number of ways – the Founders Award, the Ken Langford Room at our admin offices and the Jousse Langford Society, whose members have identified SCIO as a beneficiary in their will.)
+(We’ve honoured our founders in a number of ways – our Builder Award, the Ken Langford Room at our admin offices and the Jousse Langford Society, whose members have identified SCIO as a beneficiary in their will.)

 Over the next few decades, equipment innovations, strong advocacy and improvements in rehabilitation advanced the rights and living conditions of people with SCI. in 1974, Lyndhurst Lodge was left behind and Lyndhurst Centre opened on Sutherland Drive, the first and only hospital in Canada for the rehabilitation of patients with spinal cord injury.
 It was regarded as a model for the nation and the world.
 Today, the site is part of the University Health Network’s Toronto Rehabilitation Institute and home to SCIO’s administrative offices.